ZeroIntensity/view.py/docs/building-projects/build_steps.md

 script = "foo.py"
 ```

-You can also specify a list of files or commands for both, to run multiple scripts or commands:
+You can also specify a list of files or commands for both, to run multiple of either:

 ```toml
 # view.toml